Eduardo-LP-Silva/Distributed-Backup-Service/src/README.txt

 - javac protocol/initiator/*.java
 - javac protocol/listener/*.java

+In addition to this, you must also have an instace of an RMI registry running in the src folder.
+You can do this with the command rmiregistry &

-Or just use the make.sh!
+Or just use make.sh for all of the above!

 Note: if for some reason there are .class files already present and there are compiler/runner conflicts with these versions, use cleanup.sh (or delete the .class files) and only then compile